 ~Laura

-Every week, I made a different soup, sometimes more than once a week, if we’re being honest.
-I love the cozy tradition of making big batches of soup.
-Ladling up steaming bowls, maybe a corn muffin or savory muffin alongside.
+Every week, I made a different soup, all of them bursting with veggies.
+I pair them with a corn muffin or savory muffin alongside.
 Lunchboxes for my hubby.
 Quarts into the freezer.
 The whole soup crazy nine yards.

 Vegan Harvest Vegetable Soup Highlights